Usage¶

 Basic Example¶

-parameter is required to run TIMSCONVERT.
+Only the input parameter is required to run TIMSCONVERT.
 By default, the output file(s) can be found in the same

 directory as the input data using the same filenames as the original .d file(s).
 Please note that any previously